hovercat/selex-ngs-prep/README.md

     .
-    ├── bin/                # R and Python scripts for analysis ├── input_data/         # Directory used by default for input of raw FASTQ files ├── output_YOUREXPERIMENT/
+    ├── bin/                # R and Python scripts for analysis ├── output_YOUREXPERIMENT/
     │   ├── analysis.ngs_quality/       # HTML-Files and plots on sequencing quality
     │   ├── analysis.nt_distribution/   # HTML-Files and plots on nucleotide distribution on aptamers